 For service calls and more information, contact the Metcalfe Federal Building Service Desk using the information in the top right box on this page or email email@example.com.
 For other federal government information, call 1-800-FED-INFO.

 Public Hours The building is open 7 a.m.– 5 p.m.
 Monday through Friday (except federal holidays).
 All visitors must pass through security screening to enter the building.
 Main entrances to the building are located on the north (Jackson Boulevard side) and the west (Clark Street side).
 An accessible entrance is available via automatic sliding doors on Jackson Boulevard.

 Key Tenants The building includes offices for the U.S. Department of Housing and Urban Development (HUD) and the Environmental Protection Agency (EPA).

 Projects In spring 2014 the building upgraded its escalators serving the lobby to third floor.
 The new energy-efficient escalator system utilizes EcoMod technology to adjust escalator speed as riders approach and slow the escalators when not in use.

 Conference Center The building's Morrison Conference Center offers seven conference rooms to serve the business needs of federal agencies.
 The facility is fully equipped with sound, projection, video, and satellite capability and can accommodate up to 485 people.
 For reservations or more information, contact the conference center at (312) 886-7700.

-Art in Architecture Frank Stella's The Town Ho's Story is one in a series of pieces the artist created based on Moby Dick.
-The sculpture, which is meant to capture "the spirit of the book," channels the intensity and drama of the chapter it is named after.
+Frank Stella's towering metal sculpture The Town Ho's Story, located in the building's lobby, is one in a series of art pieces Stella created based on the novel Moby Dick.
+The sculpture is meant to capture "the spirit of the book," channeling the intensity and drama of the chapter for which it is named.

 The shortcut for this page is www.gsa.gov/rhmfb.